-After arriving in Malaysia, job one is to change your money to the local currency, the Malaysian ringgit (the name means "jagged", deriving from the serrated edges of the Spanish silver dollars that circulated throughout the region after Melaka fell to the Portuguese).
+After arriving in Malaysia, job one is to change your money to the local currency, the Malaysian ringgit, which means "jagged," and comes from the serrated edges of the Spanish silver dollars that circulated throughout the region after Melaka fell to the Portuguese.

 Changing Money in Malaysia

 As an advanced, middle-income state, Malaysia possesses a fully developed banking and exchange system.
-US dollars or other foreign currency can be changed in banks and authorized money changers everywhere.
-The best rates can be found at banks and authorized money changers.
+U.S. dollars or other foreign currency can be changed for the best rates in banks and authorized money changers around the country.

-Hotels.
-In the absence of a conveniently-located money changer, you can have your currency changed at your hotel, but the rates compare poorly next to banks' and money changers'.
+- Hotels: In the absence of a conveniently-located money changer, you can have your currency changed at your hotel, but the rates compare poorly next to those of banks and money changers.

 Finding ATMs in Malaysia

 Automated teller machines are easy to find in Malaysia's cities, and provide a cost-effective and safer way to get local currency (assuming your home bank's fees aren't that prohibitive).
 ATMs in Malaysia can be found at major bank branches, shopping malls, and air and land terminals.

 If your home bank is part of the Cirrus or Plus global ATM network, look for an ATM that carries the same network signage as your card.
 You can withdraw currency from your credit card, too; MasterCard holders can withdraw from Cirrus ATMs, and Visa cardholders can withdraw from Plus ATMs.